vdurante/asp.net_n-layered_web_applications/what_is_a_web_developer.md

   A back-end developer takes care of the logic and core behind the scenes in a web application.
 This programmer creates components and features that implements the business logic of the application.
 Is a person who designs, develops, maintains, tests and evaluates the software.
   A person capable of doing both is called a full-stack developer.
   ## The good developer vs. the great developer
   Knowing the difference between a good and a great developer is a key aspect to understand this book.
 In a very straightforward perspective, a good developer gets the job done.
 A great one, instead, gets the job done in a professional way.
+  A nice comparison can be found [here](https://www.quora.com/Whats-the-difference-between-a-good-developer-and-a-great-developer).
+7 qualities of a great developer can be identified as:

+  1. Positive attitude
+  2. Great communication skills
+  3. Great at time, task and risk management
+  4. Quick learning ability and desire for knowledge
+  5. Deep and broad technical experience
+  6. A good team player
+  7. High end user focus

+From my own perspective, all the aspects above can be acquired with time, specially evaluating the 5th one.
+It doesn't matter if you still don't have experience.
+What matters is that you are capable and willing to acquire it, backing it up with a never-ending knowledge acquisition.

+This book is made for great or soon-to-be great developers.

 ## Educational requirements
+Having a diploma is not necessary, although these may help:

+* Computer Science Bachelor Degree
+* Computer Engineering Bachelor Degree
+* System Analysis Bachelor Degree
+* Courses or previous knowledge: Software Engineering, Software Architecture, Design Patterns, Robust Programming, Web Development, C#, ASP.NET MVC Framework, and many others

+This book aims to bring the required knowledge in a simple way.
+Extra research may be required and strongly advised.